HandsOnDataViz/book/docs/HandsOnDataViz.md

 you start making lots of commits to keep track of your work.
 Also by default, GitHub commits your changes directly to the `master` branch of your code, which we’ll explain later.

+**TODO:** At this writing, GitHub is considering changing the default branch from “master” to “main”.
+Stay tuned for updates!

 Now let’s publish your edited map to the public web to see how it looks in a web browser.
 GitHub not only stores open-source code, but its